edithngundi/edithngundi/README.md

 - 👋 Hi, I’m Edith!
 You can call me @edithngundi
 - 👀 Interested in Game Development and all things Software Engineering
-- 🌱 Currently learning how to use Unity and code in C#
+- 🌱 Currently working on an endless runner game called PolygonRush
-- 💞️ Looking to collaborate on small 2D game projects
+- 💞️ Looking to collaborate on PolygonRush and any other game related projects
 - 📫 How to reach me: edithngundi@gmail.com

 <!---